Drupal vs. WordPress Comparison 2023

 Although the following video shows older versions of WordPress and Drupal, the basic features haven’t changed that much.
 Because of that, the comparison is valid for the new versions of the two CMS as well.

-Before you can start building a website with WordPress or Drupal, you have to install the CMS of your choice.
+Before you can start making a website with WordPress or Drupal, you have to install the CMS of your choice.
 Although both feature quick installation, there are some differences that you should know about.

 WordPress.org is famous for its five-minute installation process.
 Since most of the web hosting companies already offer installation scripts, users just have to open them and follow on-screen instructions.
 Depending on a script, users may completely avoid setting up databases and other things that might be confusing to beginners.

 If you decide to install WordPress manually, it will take a few more extra steps, but the process will still be quick to complete.